Sverdfisk/Wind-turbine-RPM-estimation-software/README.md

 This repository provides RPM estimation software, Altium files for a custom PCB for the IMX385, and driver files.
 The driver files are for a Raspberry Pi 5 and works as a compatability layer for the image sensor to work properly.
 Each component of the project can be used on its own if desired.
 This means that the custom PCB, driver, or RPM detection software can be used without necessarily depending on the other modules.

 ### Notes and issues:
 - The image pipeline (V4L2 pipeline) is not automatically set up, meaning that manual effort is required to fetch and encode frames.
-The driver/ folder provides some helpful scripts, but is not a complete configuration.
+The ```driver/``` folder provides some helpful scripts, but is not a complete configuration.
 The sensor can still send images to the Pi 5 as pixel data with no formatting.

 ## Setting up the hardware
 - GPIO pins from the PCB to the Raspberry Pi need to be attached.
 The driver/ folder contains code to be run on the Pi, enabling the GPIO pins for the sensor in a strict, necessary sequence.
 See ```driver/imx-on.py``` for pin numbers and names.
 The GPIO pins used can in some cases be changed.
 If you need to change these values, ensure that pin compatability is retained by looking at the Pi 5's GPIO pinout.
 - Ensure that the FFC is connected correctly on both the Pi and the custom PCB.
 The FFC pins should be pointing *towards* the PCB itself when connecting the cable, such that they are not visible when looking at the PCB from the top.
-- **Important**: A small hack-job is required to connect the sequencer correctly.
+- **Important: A small hack-job is required to connect the sequencer correctly.
 Use the ***SEQ*** test point on the PCB as an input voltage by attaching it to a GPIO pin on the Pi 5.
-In the default case, the imx-on.py file assumes it is connected to pin 26.
-Make sure you change this pin value in ```driver/imx-on.py``` if you choose another pin to connect it to.
+In the default case, the ```imx-on.py``` file assumes it is connected to pin 26.
+Make sure you change this pin value in ```driver/imx-on.py``` if you choose another pin to connect it to**.

 ## Installing the driver